jamus9/GravSim/README.md

 # Gravity Simulation
-A JavaFX application that simulates the movement of planets in two dimensions is realistic scale.
+A JavaFX application that simulates the movement of planets in two dimensions in realistic scale.